Template syntax

 :img="item.img"/>

-<!-- or pass all properties at once with :bind -->
+<!-- Or pass all properties at once with :bind -->

 <media-object :for="item in items" :bind="item"/>